aknot242/nim-templating-lab-docs/docs/README.md

 1. You are presented with the Overview Dashboard showing the metrics of the **nginx.f5demos.com** instance.
 Jane is able to see this because we added access to do so via the developer role.

     > Note: The Certificates panel is not loading any data.
 Why?
 If you hover over the red diamond icon, you will see that access has been denied.
 Access to view certificate data has not been granted to the developer role.
 This is not something we will address at this time, but you are welcome to come back to this after completing the lab to resolve this issue.

     (TBD screenshot)

 ### Update Template Submission as Jane Developer

 1. Click **Template Submissions** in the left navigation.

     Notice the **Templates** menu item does not appear, as we have not granted the developer role access to the Templates themselves.

 1. Click on the **Basic Reverse Proxy** row.
 Details of the template submission appear.

 1. At the left side of the **nginx.f5demos.com** row, there will be a `...` menu in the **Actions** column.
 Click that, then select **Edit Submission**.

     You should see the familiar template filled with values similar to what you saw earlier.

 1. (try turning off default server)

-1. On the **HTTP Servers** view, change the *Listen -> Default Server* value to **FALSE**.
+1. On the **HTTP Servers** view, click the edit icon on the **pygoat** row.

+1. Change the *HTTP Server Inputs -> Listen -> Default Server* value to **FALSE**.

 1. Click the **Next** button until you see the preview of the config generated from the templates.
 Note the diff view shows that the `default_server` is being removed from the listen directive.